 I mean, during this holiday season we are cooking non stop and some of us might even mumble a recipe or two while we're sleeping (and by some of us I meant me).

 So anything that can take a bit of work on our end and leave us with a bit of free time to enjoy some hot chocolate, properly sitting on a chair instead of standing in front of an oven.. is always welcomed.
 Don't you agree?

 It's the holiday time, after all.

-I would really recommend you finding the best puff pastry that you can find in your local store.
+I would really recommend you find the best puff pastry that you can find in your local store.
 It really matters.

-We like to buy the one that specifically says with butter in the packet.
+We like to buy the one that specifically says butter in the packet, like the one we use in our delicious hot dog mummies.
 That one is awesome.
 So if you're in Spain, try it.
-It's very good quality product considering the price.
+It's a very good quality product considering the price.

 The filling can be whatever your heart desires, actually.
 In fact I've made a ham and cheese pinwheels and they were amazing.